Resources for patients and their families about conditions, treatments and procedures.

 Lithotripsy uses shock waves to treat kidney stones that can be found in your kidney or ureter.

 How to manage low back pain and associated stress or anxiety using physiotherapy, exercises and relaxation.

-A mandibular repositioning appliance (MRA) is a dental appliance you wear while you sleep.
+A mandibular repositioning appliance (MRA) is a dental device that you wear while you sleep.
 It can help to treat snoring and sleep apnoea.

 Questions about your medicines you can ask the doctor, nurse or pharmacist including how and when to take them, side effects and what they do.